 Hopefully, Mother Nature smiles favorably on us again this year; but, let’s be prepared in the event of a storm.

-Our Market Update provides detailed information regarding condos currently listed, pending and sold on Singer Island including recent price reductions, new listings and homes that have come back on the market.
+Our Market Update provides detailed information regarding condos newly listed, pending and sold on Singer Island for the current month.

 Enjoy this information prepared just for you!